top of page

 For example:

-Your pup naturally lays down, sits, etc. Next time they are laying down, Mark & Reward with YES!
-Good Down ___!
-And give a small bit of treat or piece of kibble.
-Repeat often before translating this skill outside of your home.
+Your pup naturally lays down, sits, etc. when you stop to chat with a neighbor.
+Next time they are laying down, Mark & Reward with "YES! ::Click:: Good Down Fido!"

-We humans are often very disconnected from our bodies, and thereby our body language.
+We humans are often very disconnected from our bodies and thereby are often unaware of our body language.
 Imagine how confusing this must be to our pups whose primary language is body language!!
 Pay attention to what nonverbal cues and communication you may be giving to your dog and try to understand from their perspective why they may be confused.
 Did you ask for a Sit while standing and requiring them to be in front of you?
 Only to then ask them to Sit when they were alongside you?
 This is a totally different scenario to your pup who does not generalize well!!
 This is why training in a variety of scenarios is so important.
 Sit might mean “sit in front of me” inside, but once your outside, this is a completely different context to your dog.
 Slow down.
 Slow is fast in dog training.

 Break things down and set your dog up for success.

-No one likes to feel unsuccessful.
-Start every training session with things you KNOW your dog will be successful at, and then build up from there.
+your dog will be successful at and then build up from there.
 If they have a few reps where they are unsuccessful, then be sure to go back to what they know before attempting to progress again.
 Always end sessions on a positive note with a win for your pup.
 This goes a LONG way in building their confidence and sense of self efficacy.

 For more tips like these, around dog training, confidence building, relationships, and the overlap between human and dog psychology, keep following along in our blog!